 Inference

-The concept of inference is a primitive, that is, it can be defined on the basis of concepts of an equal complexity, or by an example of inference taken from a special field, logic: an inference is “the derivation of a proposition (conclusion) from a set of other propositions (the premises)” (Brody 1967, p.
-66-67).
-Inference is used to establish a new truth on the basis of truths already known or accepted.
+The concept of inference is a primitive concept, that is, it can be defined only on the basis of concepts of an equal complexity, or by an example of inference taken from a special field, logic.
+For example, inference is “the derivation of a proposition (the conclusion) from a set of other propositions (the premises)” (Brody 1967, pp. 66-67).
+Inference is used to establish a new truth on the basis of truths already known; in an extended version: to base the acceptance of a new proposition on the prior acceptance of other propositions.

-There are two kinds of inference, inference strictly speaking and immediate inference.
+Strict inference and immediate inference There are two types of inference, inference strictly speaking and immediate inference.

-— In immediate inference, the conclusion is derived from a single proposition, S. Proposition.
+— In immediate inference, the conclusion is derived from a single proposition, see Proposition, §4.

-Analogical inference is accepted only as a heuristic instrument, it has no probative value, S. Analogy.
+Analogical inference is accepted only as a heuristic tool, it has no evidential value, S. Analogy.

-Deduction and induction are traditionally opposed on two bases.
+Deduction and induction are traditionally opposed on two grounds.

-— The particular / general orientation.
-Deduction and induction are considered to be two complementary processes, induction going from the general to the most general:
+1) The particular / general orientation.
+Deduction and induction are seen as two complementary processes, with induction going from the general to the most general:

-This Syldavian is red-haired, so all Syldavians are red-haired.
+« This Syldavian is red-haired, so Syldavians are red-haired. »

 Whereas, the deduction would go from the most general to the least general: